mintlu8/bevy_serde_lens/README.md

 world.despawn_bound_objects::<SaveFileOne>()
 ```

-This saves a map like so:
+This saves each type in a map entry:

 ```rust
 {